JoelFieldCode/Training-Events/README.md

 # Training-Events

+#Documentation and important information

 Postman API documentation is here: https://documenter.getpostman.com/view/3121015/training-events/77mY1V2

-Steps to use the API (you don't need to clone this repo as I have the API hosted on a cloud dev environment):
+You don't need to clone this repo and setup the server/db etc as I have it hosted on a cloud dev environment.
+The cloud dev environment "should" be alive when you use it though rarely it gets rebooted for maintenance.
+Though if this happens it's a 2 second fix for me to login and restart the virtual machine.. so just let me know.

+#Steps to use the API:

-Download and install Postman (free version), sign in with your google account.
-Now you can click the "Run in Postman" button at the top right on the API documentation page I linked before.
-This should open up your Postman App and import the collection.
-Now you should see the"Training Events" collection on the left.
-You can individually run each request in the collection, see the tests written for it and check out the response.
-You can also click "Runner" at the top left of the App to run all 5 API requests and their tests in succession.
+- Download and install Postman (free version), sign in with your google account.

+- Now you can click the "Run in Postman" button at the top right on the API documentation page I linked above.
+This should open up your Postman App and import the collection (found on the left under "collections").

+- You can individually run each request in the collection, see the tests written for each one and check out their responses.

+- You can also click "Runner" at the top left of the App to run all the API requests and their tests in succession.

+#Info about the solution

+Available cities to query for:

+- Brisbane
+- Sydney
+- Perth
+- Melbourne
+- Canberra

 My main logic (ignoring laravel generated code) is in: